inivekin/abosa/abosa.typ

 #code(numbers: true, firstnumber: 1280)[```none
-The crags o framework glasswork hive provide a piton's forking hook a nagging doubt is where tae drive the pittance o your last place look.
+The crags o framework glasswork hive provide a piton's forking hook a nagging doubt is where I drive the pittance o my last place look.
-If matters o inconsequence
-so brazenly can tutor us,
-crazen, craven crystalman can
-stave aff cloven Mount Arcturus.
+The past event needs future plan, an knowing am in wait fae you affirms there was when we began an knowing this sustains me through.
 Strength fae mountain sutures I feign, nor can I hold the waves at bay, but I hae found meaning o sane: tae try at these things anyway.
 Provided I discard the claim
-that winds cannae pass ben this way an, as wave crashes all the same, tae revel in the brutal spray.
+that winds cannae pass ben this way an as wave crashes all the same, tae revel in the brutal spray.
-In treasuring the pain o loss,
-I ken that gains are only lent, each skip made after a stane toss is something never tae lament.
+A slip in progress seems like loss, but I know gains are only lent, each skip made after a stone toss is something never tae lament.
-At terminal velocity,
-I ken the ground tae which I speed is where I dinnae want tae be an this tells me o space I need.
-On asking the virtiginous
-aboot climbing propensities,
-I'd say am scared my villainous prospects hae groundward tendencies.
-Complacencies an tried hubris
-wage war on Icarian seas,
-An I'm just trying tae leave this in ways that leave potential ease.
+I winnae promise we'll persist, in wanting hope you want struggle, but I know we can nau exist, if on tightrope ower rubble.
+Saint Newsom's nightjar protocol, is law that sets in stane the end an, frae eroded particle, implies a start we can transcend wi liberating certainty, though owertones are alien,
+Aeolian there's harmony,
+far-reaching, subterranean,
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 1312)[```none
-Want fae hope is want fae struggle,
-I winnae promise we'll persist
-but on tightrope, oot o rubble,
-I'll show you we can nau exist.
-A liberating certainty,
-Aeolian an alien
-in overtones, a harmony,
-far-reaching, subterranean,
-strummed frae winds on harp at seaside,
-out-cried only by resurfaced
+oot-cried only by resurfaced
-humming pyramid that defies,
+humming pyramid that's defied
-noise distracting left unpurposed.
+noise distracting frae the purposed
+winds that strum on harp at seaside,
 If you manage tae ignore this
-repeater hissing demand then
+hiss o repeater demand then
-resurging frae the tide's faux bliss
+resurging frae the riptide bliss
 o teetering life abandon,
 you might try find in absent light,
 an in vibrations sense a route,
-tae actions tae revive the night
+tae actions that revive the night
 before these stars will peter out.
-At snuffing o withholding sun,
-at the coda on a lyre,
-the quiet dark that carries on
-leaves room fae anither fyre.
-The sorry sight o resurged slain
+The sorry sight o unslain drone
-which you have heard and wi self crowned,
+which you have heard an wi self crowned,
-let slip the storied skipping stane
+we'll slip as storied skipping stone
-that's o import tae rock since drowned.
+tae ripple doon tae rocks since drowned.
+An should this be withholding sun,
+at coda o coronal lyre,
+the quiet dark tae carry on
+will leave room fae anither fire.
-If you respond an so untack,
+If you respond an try untack,
 we could abscond frae massful quakes
 wi nae more suns tae burn us back
 tae discordant, aphotic lakes.
+Reverberating diffidence
+I've tried supplant wi tunes o ties,
+an nae bound in a reticence,
+I oscillate in tune wi sighs
+frae those o us who rise tae dark
+an slept through spans o sunlit days,
+wi nane who sang fae us tae hark
+in era o this sunsick phase.
 ```]

 #set page(columns: 1)